HumanSignal/label-studio-ml-backend/README.md

 - `self.parsed_label_config` - returns the [Label Studio labeling config](https://labelstud.io/guide/setup.html) as
   JSON.
 - `self.model_version` - returns the current model version.
+- `self.get_local_path(url, task_id)` - this helper function is used to download and cache an url that is typically stored in `task['data']`, and to return the local path to it.
+The URL can be: LS uploaded file, LS Local Storage, LS Cloud Storage or any other http(s) URL.

 #### Run without Docker